 After they self-released the Medicine Island cassette, John Dwyer's Castle Face label put out their self-titled debut album in April of 2009, and a 7" single, "I'll Tell You Everything," on Dirty Knobby Industries followed.
 The band's second full-length album, Grey-Eyed Girls, was released on Woodsist in the fall of 2009.
 It was followed by a flood of recordings in 2010: an EP for Captured Tracks (August on My Mind); a handful of singles for various labels; and finally their third album, Play It Strange, which was released in October by In the Red.
 The group began 2011's output with an EP in April called Secret Walls, released on the Sacred Bones label.
 Also that year, Cohen released an album (Ruler of the Night) on Hardly Art with his other band, Magic Trick, and Miles released a solo album (Under the Pale Moon) for Sacred Bones.

-The Fresh & Onlys returned in August of 2012 with its fourth album, and first for Mexican Summer, the thoughtful and relatively slickly produced Long Slow Dance.
-The group followed up with an EP, Soothsayer, in 2013 while Cohen and Miles also found time that year to release another Magic Trick album (River of Souls) and solo album (Cut Yourself Free), respectively.
-The band's fourth album, House of Spirits, was written by Cohen while visiting an isolated Arizona horse ranch and reflected a laid-back, Western feel.
+The Fresh & Onlys returned in August of 2012 with their fourth album and first for Mexican Summer, the thoughtful and relatively slickly produced Long Slow Dance.
+The group followed up with an EP, Soothsayer, in 2013, while Cohen and Miles also found time that year to release another Magic Trick album (River of Souls) and solo album (Cut Yourself Free), respectively.
+The band's fourth album, House of Spirits, was written by Cohen while visiting an isolated Arizona horse ranch and reflected a laid-back Western feel.
 It was released by Mexican Summer in June of 2014. ~ Margaret Reges